-In another announcement by Communities Secretary Sajid Javid on 29 November 2017, announced "bold options" that the Government "will look at to improve consumer redress across the housing sector"
+In another announcement by the then housing and communities Secretary Sajid Javid on 29 November 2017, announcing "bold options" that Government "will look at to improve consumer redress across the housing sector"

 Setting up an independent New Homes Ombudsman should be its priority.

-Worryingly, it would appear that it is the Government’s intention of rolling all existing ombudsman (Housing Ombudsman, the Property Ombudsman and Ombudsman Services’ Property, and the Property Redress scheme) into one, all-
+Worryingly, at the time, it was apparent that the Government’s intended to roll all existing ombudsman (Housing Ombudsman, the Property Ombudsman and Ombudsman Services’ Property, and the Property Redress scheme) into one, all-

 Free – At no cost to new homebuyers making a complaint following the housebuilder or warranty provider issuing a final deadlock letter.

 Fair – A New Homes Ombudsman would (and must) be entirely independent of the housebuilding industry – something that clearly the warranty providers and the Consumer Code for Home Builders are most definitely not!
-Fully transparent, appointed and audited by Government.
+Fully transparent, delivered by the Public sector, appointed and audited by Government.

 For everything – Everything and anything that can and does arise when buying and living in a new home.
 Dealing with buyers’ complaints including misleading and incomplete marketing information and underhand selling practices, unfair contracts, poor build quality, defects, non-